mtyka/mtyka.github.io/_posts/2015-10-02-experiments-with-style-transfer.markdown

 </center>

 I still get some strange artifacts I need to resolve but overall i'm happy with the higher res versions.
+The code for this is a fork of [Anders Larsen's python implementation in DeepPy](https://github.com/andersbll/neural_artistic_style).
+I forked and extended his code to [add the multiscale, highres stuff](https://github.com/mtyka/neural_artistic_style).

 ## Style transfer zoom movie.